LzVv123456/Deep-Reinforced-Tree-Traversal/README.md

 # Deep-Reinforced-Tree-Traversal
-This is the official released code for **A Deep Reinforced Tree-traversal Agent for Coronary Artery Centerline Extraction**.
+This is the official release for paper **A Deep Reinforced Tree-traversal Agent for Coronary Artery Centerline Extraction**.
 Here we released detailed codes and also a set of toy models in order to visualize the result.
 Please check the original paper (https://doi.org/10.1007/978-3-030-87240-3_40) for detailed ideas.

 ![alt text](images/pipeline.png "pipeline")